hariprasath-r/gradle-starter/README.md

 ##gradle-web-app
 sample java web app project created using gradle

-used to demonstrate web and gretty plugins
+used to demonstrate war and gretty plugins